shipperhq/shipperhq.github.io/dev-shipperhq/docs/insights/quickstart.md

 The following sections describe the fields that can be returned by the Insights API which integrations should support retrieving and processing.

 :::info
 While we have endeavored to provide a complete list of requirements for a baseline integration of ShipperHQ, individual use cases may differ.
-Therefore, we always recommend contacting [dev support](/contact) prior to building a new integration.
+Therefore, we always recommend contacting [Dev Support](/contact) prior to building a new integration.
 :::

 :::note